 Understanding and Managing Your Child’s Anticipatory Anxiety

-Have you ever found yourself stuck in a cycle of worry about an upcoming event?
-Maybe it’s a new job, a medical diagnosis, an upcoming vacation—or just the Sunday scaries.
 Feeling anxious or fearful about a future event or situation that may or may not take place has been termed “anticipatory anxiety,” and it can be debilitating.
-Children can experience anticipatory anxiety, as well, and, because they have less experience with managing their emotions and are more reliant upon routine, these emotions may be even more stressful for them than an adult.
+Children can experience anticipatory anxiety, too.
+Because they have less experience with managing their emotions and they're more reliant upon routine, these emotions might be even more stressful for them than for an adult.

 What Is Anticipatory Anxiety?

-As the name suggests, anticipatory anxiety simply indicates exaggerated worries or fears surrounding an upcoming event or situation.
-While this condition is usually not considered a specific disorder, as recognized by the Diagnostic and Statistical Manual of Mental Disorders, it can often be a symptom of other anxiety-related disorders, including generalized anxiety, social phobia, and panic disorder.
+Anticipatory anxiety is usually not considered a specific disorder, as recognized by the Diagnostic and Statistical Manual of Mental Disorders.
+But it can often be a symptom of other anxiety-related disorders, including generalized anxiety, social phobia, and panic disorder.

 What Causes Anticipatory Anxiety?

 Change can bring unfamiliarity and unpredictability.
-Your child may feel a nervousness about the future that manifests via heightened anxiety, as they analyze dozens of possible negative outcomes.
+Your child may feel a nervousness about the future that manifests via heightened anxiety as they analyze dozens of possible negative outcomes.
 What if the kids at their new school don’t like them?
 What if they can’t hack it academically?

 Anticipatory anxiety is also linked to various anxiety disorders.
 One study found that children with these disorders saw increased amygdala activation during surprising or uncertain events.
 This might indicate their brains work harder to process uncertainty.